Juansebastian987/Investment-portfolios/README.md

 Pdg: It has all the documentation of the current degree project.
 All the analysis done, all the scheme, structure and proposals made.

 Robo-Advisor: It contains all the code used for the current robo-advisor in the different investment profiles and horizons, plus 3 new algorithms developed by Quantconnect and proprietary modifications.

+Instruction: Here you will learn how to execute the different investment portfolios on the Quanconnect platform.